mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 GRAPNEL LAUNCHER
-A grenade launcher-like device used to propel a grapnel to its target using gas or small explosives, with a maximum range of 25 metres.
+A grenade launcher-like device used to propel a grapnel to its target using gas or small explosives, with a maximum range of 25 meters.
 If used as a weapon, it deals 2D damage but has DM-2 to attack rolls.
 Three additional charges cost Cr50 and mass one kilogram.
 In locales where firearms are prohibited or heavily restricted,